 Finally, here’s what our sticky-note DIY video background looks like in a finished video with text superimposed.
 And iMovie’s “Blast” filter applied to create a vignette effect.

 Don’t feel you’re restricted to items like paper or as thin as paper.
-Try out whatever you have got at hand.
+Try out whatever you have at hand.

 Example 2: Woolen Scarf